 - Supervise/line manage project support staff as required

 - Postgraduate degree in any relevant subject or an equivalent combination of relevant experience and/or education and training

-- Substantial experience in developing, managing and delivering grant-funded, collaborative projects related to sustainability
+- Experience in developing and managing grant-funded, collaborative sustainability projects

 - A strong background in measurement and metrics, through education and experience related to monitoring and evaluation, the development and analysis of sustainability indicators and data, and/or supply chain metrics and measurement

-- Strong presenting, facilitating and convening skills and experience in leading collaborative projects and developing partnerships
+- Strong presenting, facilitation and convening skills and experience in leading collaborative projects and developing partnerships

 - Ability to communicate complex topics in a simple way to a wider more generalist audience, both in writing and through verbal communication

 - Well-organised, with strong process and project management skills and ability to establish priorities and work to deadlines and supervise project consultants and other staff

 - Self-motivated and ability to work independently as well as part of a team